 Marc Zimmerman is Professor Emeritus of Latin American and Latino Studies at the University of Illinois in Chicago (UIC) as well as Hispanic Studies and World Cultures and Literatures in the Department of Modern and Classical Languages at the University of Houston, where he served as chair (2002-2008), involving considerable work with Latin American Studies programs.
 Zimmerman worked in Nicaragua’s Ministerio de Cultura during the first year of the Sandinista Revolution.
-He has been director of Global CASA/ LACASA Books since 1998; and he has written and edited over forty books including ones on European, Latin American, Caribbean and Latino cultural and literary studies as well as several autofiction volumes of autoficiton .
+He has been director of Global CASA/ LACASA Books since 1998; and he has written and edited over forty books including ones on European, Latin American, Caribbean and Latino cultural and literary studies as well as several volumes of autofiction.
 He has won Fulbright, Rockefeller and other major awards.

 In recent years, Zimmerman has completed a book on early Chicago Mexican and Chicano writing; and he has developed a digital series of interviews and related materials dealing with Chicago Latino art; he has donated these materials to the Smithsonian Institution, which has now organized many of them as a component of the Smithsonian Archives of American Art Project.
 Based on this ongoing work, Zimmerman has thus far published several articles, as well as four texts centered on Chicago Mexican artists José Gamaliel González (2010 and 2013), Aaron Kerlow (2015) and José Guerrero (2016).
-He is currently developing a book on Mexican, Puerto Rican, Central American, Cuban, Dominican and South American artists in Chicago.
+He is currently developing a book of essays on Mexican, Puerto Rican, Central American, Cuban, Dominican and South American artists in Chicago.

-Returning to his first love of creative writing, Zimmerman has been developing a series of books of autofiction (related life-based stories, dreams and fantasies organized into novel-like structures), Illusions of Memory touching on Jewish, African and Italian American, but above all Mexican/Chicano, Central American and Puerto Rican themes—with several books in progress, but more than ten already published: Stores of Winter, Sandino on the Border, Martín and Marvin, The Italian Daze, The Short of it All, Black, Genesis, Two Ways West, No Light from Heaven, Black, Brown, and White on the Border, and Managua Mon Amour (Nevermore).
+Returning to his first love of creative writing, Zimmerman has been writing a series of books of autofiction (related life-based stories, dreams and fantasies organized into novel-like structures), Illusions of Memory touching on Jewish, African and Italian American, but above all Mexican/Chicano, Central American and Puerto Rican themes—with several books in progress, but more than ten already published: Stores of Winter, Sandino on the Border, Martín and Marvin, The Italian Daze, The Short of it All, Black, Genesis, Two Ways West, No Light from Heaven, Black, Brown, and White on the Border, and Managua Mon Amour (Nevermore).
 La penisola non trovata, an Italian-language version of The Italian Daze, was published by Greco e Greco in Milano and presented at the Torino International Milano Book Fair in 2017; Cuán alta la luna, Sandino en la frontera, Martín y Marvin, y Amores fronterizos are his Spanish-language translated books.